Before you start, you MUST ask yourself the question:

 - you have not held a full UK or European Union driving licence for four out of the last six years

-If you fall within any of these categories, you should send full details - along with your application - to the DVSA.
+If you fall within any of these categories, you should send full details - along with your application - to the DSA.
 They will then tell you when you should obtain a Disclosure and Barring Service.
-At this point, you must complete the DVSA's ADI 3 form (opens in new tab).)
+At this point, you must copmlete the DSA's ADI 3 form (opens in new tab).)

 You must pass all three parts of the examination in this order and must complete the whole examination within two years of passing the theory test (Part 1).
 This is to ensure that your training is structured and that the information gained from studying for the theory test is still relevant when you qualify.